Rotating and Culling Old Frames

 A hot topic in the beekeeping industry—widely discussed on YouTube, social media, and other media outlets—is the massive bee losses commercial beekeepers are experiencing.
 It's being referred to as the "Bee Collapse."
 But is it really that bad? ...

-Understanding what you’re seeing in your hive – while it may look different each time – is crucial when performing basic beehive management.
-By staying vigilant and following these best practices, you’ll be able to support your colonies efficiently and effectively throughout the seasons.
+Understanding what you’re seeing in your hive – while it may look different each time – is crucial when performing basic hive inspections.
+By staying vigilant and following these best practices, you’ll be able to maintain healthy, thriving colonies throughout the year.